IBM/c2c/docs/gui.md

 If a letter is provided as an "action" key, press that letter on the keyboard.
 There is no need to use the shift key.
 If the letter is proceeded with a carat symbol `^`, this represents the control (CTRL) key on the keyboard.
-In the above example, the `^?` key requires that you hit the control key and the `?` key at the same time.
-Note that the `?` character would normally require that you use the `SHIFT` key to access it as a text character.
-In the case of the UI, there is no need to do that.
+In the above example, the `^F` key requires that you hit the control key and the `F` key at the same time.

 Some screens may use letters for commands - for example, the bottom of the main screen uses letters to switch screens: